sreevisakh/sreevisakh.github.io.original/2017-06-12-simple-home-automation.md

 ## Programming Pi

 Pi can be controlled by running programs inside it.
 Default they have libraries to do this. following is a simple versin using python.
+SSH into you pi and add the code to a file and execute.

 ```python
 #!/usr/bin/python